Moving to Sweden

 2) Get in the housing queue!

 It will take your employer some time to issue your documents, so in the meantime you can get in the housing queue.
 To live in Sweden you either buy, rent from the owner (1st hand, long term / unlimited contracts), or rent from somebody who is renting from the owner (2nd hand, more expensive and short term contracts only).
-If you want to rent first hand, or want to have the option to rent first hand, you have to wait in a housing queue (2 years for Uppsala area, 7-8 years for Stockholm area!!!).
+If you want to rent first hand, or want to have the option to rent first hand, you have to wait in a housing queue (up to 2 years for Uppsala area.. but currently the queue is more like 6 months... and possibly up to7-8 years for Stockholm area!!!).
 It costs a small fee each year to stay in the queue, and it won't be ready when you are ready to move... you will probably rent 2nd hand at first.
-Maybe down the road you will buy, but even if you are planning that, possibly renting 1st hand may still be useful.
-Either way get in the queue now.
+Even if you hope to buy something, renting 1st hand in the meantime may still be useful.. keep your options open.
+Get in the queue now.
 It's called "Bostadsförmedling" and in Uppsala it's this site: https://www.bostad.uppsala.se/

 3) Apply for a visa!